smithWEBtek/swt-v3/app/assets/posts/aa.md

   -get functional with Soundcloud API

 blog from this repo
-  create workflow using existing placeholders in this app
-  organize wiki data model
+  create workflow using existing placeholders in this app create a blogging markdown template, prefilled with styles organize wiki data model
     feed the funnel with topics, sub-topics, ideas that are ripe prioritize the funnel, pick one, elaborate its outline and summary